-By turning your head in the opposite direction, you are missing a key opportunity to teach your children the fundamental notion of respecting others.
+By turning your head in the opposite direction, you’ll miss a key opportunity to teach your children the fundamental notion of respecting others.

 We fear the things we do not know and understand.
-Yet, when we expose our children to all kinds of experiences and lifestyles, even those we may not personally adopt or comprehend, we are teaching them not to fear others, but to treat all people with dignity.
+Yet, when we expose our children to all kinds of experiences and lifestyles, even those we may not personally adopt or comprehend, we teach them to treat all people with dignity.

 This is what each and every one of us deserve.
 When we teach our children respect for all humans, we lead the way towards bridging divides.

 We — you and I — can singlehandedly do our parts to help rid communities of fear and create instead a nurturing, welcoming home where all people are honored and celebrated.

 Isn’t this the world we want to leave for our children?

 Share LGBT Children’s Books with Your Kids and Students, and Together we Can Honor All Forms of Love and Identity

 I wish our world was a bit more like the class my friend led, one where tweens and young teens don’t flinch at the idea of same sex relationships, where a child grappling with his identity or sexual orientation feels safe and supported at home, school and in her community.